-This higher education graduate program is approved by the California Commission on Teacher Credentialing (CTCC), one of the highest standards in the country and the world.
+This masters in school counseling online graduate program is approved by the California Commission on Teacher Credentialing (CTC), one of the highest standards in the country and the world.

-If you already have a master's degree in psychology, counseling, or education, the PPS Credential in School Counseling is offered as a stand-alone option for those looking to start a counseling profession.
+If you already have a master's degree in psychology, counseling, or education, the PPS credential in professional school counseling is offered as a stand-alone option.

 Mentorship and Fieldwork

-Your professors and instructors understand the challenges you face as a professional counselor, and will apply what you learn in the classroom to real-world experience in a school setting.
+Your professors and instructors in the school counselor education online program understand the challenges you face, and will apply what you learn in the classroom to real-world experience in a school setting.